Anindita123-code/Milestone2CI/README.md

 ## Testing

 The [W3C Markup Validator](https://validator.w3.org/) has been used to validate all the HTML markup pages of the project - Valid

-The [W3C CSS Validator](https://jigsaw.w3.org/) has been used to validate the CSS used in the project - Valid The [javascript Validator] (https://jshint.com/) has been used to validate the javascript in the project - Valid
+The [W3C CSS Validator](https://jigsaw.w3.org/) has been used to validate the CSS used in the project - Valid

+The [javascript Validator](https://jshint.com/) has been used to validate the javascript in the project - Valid

 This website has been tested manually using Google Chrome browser.
 The website works on mobile phones, Ipads and laptop screen sizes.

 **Testing User Stories from User Experience (UX) Section**

 **1. As a user, I should be able to understand what the site offers.**
 On opening the site, there is a short description on the left, detailing the working of the site.
-There is a carousel on the right which can take the user through the museums of Art Museums of 7 Nordic countries.
+There is a carousel on the right which can take the user through the Art Museums of 7 Nordic countries.
 The user can use the previous or next symbols or the dot notations underneath to scroll through the images.

 **2. As a user, I should be able to filter by any of the specified Nordic country and display the locations of the galleries on the google map UI.**
 As a user, I am able to hover through the round thumbnails of the various countries and I can see the names of the countries appear below the round thumbnail displays